Skip to content

 Implements online (streaming) normalization that updates estimates of mean and variance at every time step, following the principle of temporal uniformity.

-State for online feature normalization.
+State for EMA-based online feature normalization.

 Attributes: mean: Running mean estimate per feature var: Running variance estimate per feature sample_count: Number of samples seen decay: Exponential decay factor for estimates (1.0 = no decay, pure online)